curvegrid/go-ethereum-wiki/Mutan-0.3.md

-storage          Returns the contract's storage given by the key data             Returns the x'th value of the attached data of this call address          Returns the direct address of this execution value            Returns the value attached to this call gas              Returns the current call's attached amount of gas
+storage          Returns the contract's storage given by the key data             Returns the x'th value of the attached data of this call address          Returns the direct address of this execution gas              Returns the current call's attached amount of gas
 ```